gholste/hyeonseobnam.github.io/index.md

 I am a research scientist at [Lunit](https://lunit.io/), working on deep learning with medical images.
 I received my B.S. and M.S. degrees in Computer Science and Engineering from [POSTECH](http://www.postech.ac.kr/eng/), advised by Prof. [Bohyung Han](https://cv.snu.ac.kr/index.php/~bhhan/), where I pioneered the intersection of deep learning and visual tracking.
 Before joining Lunit, I worked as a machine learning engineer at [NAVER LABS](https://www.naverlabs.com/en/).
-My research interests include computer vision and deep learning with particular focus on robustness and generalization in real-world scenarios.
+My research interests include computer vision and deep learning with particular focus on robustness and generalization in multi-domain scenarios.

 ## Education